Cookies on this website

 Read more

-Juliette joined Energy UK in January 2022 as Director of Strategic Communications.
+Juliette joined Energy UK in January 2022.
 She holds a Masters in Engineering from Cambridge University, and has held a variety analytical and communications roles across low carbon generation at Equinor, Orsted and EDF Energy, winning awards for her work.

 Read more